 Implications for the global legal industry

 Those law firms who are either new market entrants from abroad or already established local law firms – face significant choices going forward.
-Those who seize the opportunity to compete effectively at every level will likely be much better off in 4 years than those who don’t.
+Those who seize the opportunity to compete effectively will likely be much better off in 4 years.
 The numbers reflected in Jim Dougherty’s report should at least provide law firm leaders with a stake in the region — something to think about.
-Either way, we’ll all see what happens next.